thienduy1295/fe-final-project/README.md

 CUSTOMER: PUBLIC view
 USERS: consists of admin + staff

-- The admin account is unique and available.
+> The admin account is unique and available.
+You can't create admin account

 1. Staff can create an account by email and password, roles default: staff ✅
 2. Users can log in with email and password ✅